Gassandrid/ewan.my/content/Thoughts/On Touch Typing.md

 The other big thing this has done for me is how it has made me into more of a writer.

-In the age of language models it has become far too easy to just let a LLM do the writing for you, but I have felt as though it just felt too dry, even if its efficient.
-While I still do leverage LLM's in my workflow, I have found i enjoy writing myself much more, and want to still be able to do that.
+In the age of language models it has become far too easy to just let a [[Large Language Model|LLM]] do the writing for you, but I have felt as though it just felt too dry, even if its efficient.
+While I still do leverage [[Large Language Model|LLM]]'s in my workflow, I have found i enjoy writing myself much more, and want to still be able to do that.

 Writing has also become a huge part of my productivity workflow.
 By writing a ton of notes and journaling every day, I have found that my incoherent mess of a mind has become more organized.
 I am able to track my OCD-like tendencies, keeping track of tasks I want to do without letting them distract me from my work.